joshpatten/PVE-VDIClient/README.md

 ![VDI View](screenshots/vdiview.png)

+## Configuration File

+PVE VDI Client **REQUIRES** a configuration file to function.
+The client searches for this file in the following locations unless overridden with [command line options](#Command Line Usage):

+* Windows
+    * %APPDATA%\VDIClient\vdiclient.ini
+    * %PROGRAMFILES%\VDIClient\vdiclient.ini
+* Linux
+    * ~/.config/VDIClient/vdiclient.ini
+    * /etc/vdiclient/vdiclient.ini
+    * /usr/local/etc/vdiclient/vdiclient.ini

+Please refer to **vdiclient.ini.example** for all available config file options

+If you encounter any issues feel free to submit an issue report.

+## Proxmox Permission Requirements

+Users that are accessing VDI instances need to have the following permissions assigned for each VM they access:

+* VM.PowerMgmt
+* VM.Console
+* VM.Audit

 ## Command Line Usage

 No command line options are required for default behavior.
 The following command line options are available: